lexbor/docs/source/examples/html/element_create.md

 ## Conclusion

-This program effectively showcases the process of dynamically creating HTML elements using the Lexbor library.
+This program effectively showcases the process of dynamically creating HTML elements using the `lexbor` library.
 It covers the aspects of parsing, element creation, manipulation, and serialization, providing an essential toolkit for developers looking to work with HTML structures programmatically.
 The inclusion of error handling ensures reliability, allowing developers to catch and address